 For Blue Badge matters we may need to share your information with:

-• The Council’s Occupational Therapy Team, as they are responsible for carrying out Independent Mobility Assessments, if required.
+- The Council’s Occupational Therapy Team, as they are responsible for carrying out In Person Assessments, if required.

 In certain cases we may also share your information with other individuals and organisations.
 For example if the sharing would help with a safeguarding issue, or help prevent a crime.
 Sometimes, we might share your information without your knowledge.